The Most Delish Fish: Fish Francaise

 Instructions

-3. Heat a fry pan on medium high.
-When it's hot, dip one tender in the eggs and then put it immediately on the frying pan.
+4. Heat a frying pan or griddle on medium high.
+When it's hot, dip one chicken tender in the eggs and then put it immediately on the frying pan.

 Tips